For Cell Disruption we suggest:

 Preliminary information suggests that plant and animal tissue can be disrupted more quickly with sharp-edged material rather than smooth beads.
 In this case, it may not be necessary to prechop larger sized tissue into smaller pieces before 'beadbeating'.
-If you want to check this out, we now stock three sizes of Silicon Carbide sharp particles.
+If you want to check this out, we now stock three sizes of sharp particles, made of Silicon carbide or Garnet.
 See report below...

-Feedback, Mar 2006.
-James Brien of Health & Science, University in Portland, OR.
-Brien reports that several whole organs from mice, cut into 3-4 pieces, were completely homogenized using 1 mm dia.
-SiC sharp particles.
+Feedback: James Brien of Health & Science, University in Portland, OR.
+Brien reports that several whole organs from mice, cut into 3-4 pieces, were completely homogenized using 1 mm diameter SiC sharp particles.
 His objective was to measure virus load using a plaque assay.
 He found that the usual prechopping of the tissue to 1mm cross-section pieces was not necessary.
 Using a dye permeability test, he estimated that better than 99% of the cells were lysed after 2 minutes of shaking in a Mini-BeadBeater-96.
 Lysis in both 2 ml and 7 ml vials was tested.
 One half of the vial volume was filled with the sharp particles.
-Controls using similar loads of 1 mm dia. spherical glass beads gave poorer results.
+Controls using similar loads of 1 mm diameter spherical glass beads gave poorer results.

-BIOSPEC NOTE: A minor 'downside' on use of sharp particles is the particles abrade during beadbeating and the raw homogenate will have a gray apprearence due to the colloidal-sized SiC suspended in the homogenate.
-The SiC is essentialy chemically inert and can be separated from the homogenate by the usual down-stream steps of filtration, centrifugation, adsorption or precipitaion.
+BIOSPEC NOTE: A minor 'downside' on use of sharp particles is the particles abrade during beadbeating and the raw homogenate will have a yellow-gray appearance due to the colloidal-sized grinding particles suspended in the homogenate.
+Both SiC and Garnet are considered essentially chemically inert and can be separated from the homogenate by the usual down-stream steps of filtration, centrifugation, adsorption or precipitation.

-- Coating beads is a waste of time.
-The coating will be quickly removed during shaking.
+- Coating beads to be used for grinding is a waste of time.
+The coating will quickly be removed during shaking.

 Most beads are sold in one pound bottles with easy-to-use pour spouts.

-Our listed bead sizes given are median values.
-Because beads are sorted by sieves, the actual bead sizes will range between +/-10% of the listed value.
+Listed bead sizes are median (average) values.
+Because beads are sorted by sieves, bead size varies between +/-10% of a listed value.

 We also offer PRELOADED beads in 2ml screw cap vials.
-Because of the many possible combinations of bead size, bead composition and bead load, we do this on a custom basis.
+There are too many possible combinations of bead size, bead composition and bead load to consider stocking these prefilled vials, so we do this on a custom basis.
 Let us know what you need at email@example.com and we will give you a price quote.